An asymptotic distribution theory for Eulerian recurrences with applications: Applications II: or quadratic ,

-From this we deduce the CLT $\mathscr{N}\lpa{\frac19n, \frac2{27}n ;n^{-\frac12}}$ for the coefficients $[v^k]P_n(v)$ by Theorem~\ref{thm-saqp} with $\rho(v)=\frac{3-\sqrt{5+4v}}{2(1-v)}$.
+From this we deduce the CLT $\mathscr{N}\lpa{\frac19n, \frac2{27}n ;n^{-\frac12}}$ for the coefficients $[v^k]P_n(v)$ by Theorem~\ref{thm-saqp} with $\rho(v)=\frac2{3+\sqrt{5+4v}}$.

 The sequence \href{https://oeis.org/A088459}{A088459} enumerates peaks in symmetric Dyck paths and the corresponding polynomials satisfy $\ET{\frac{(1+3v^2)n+1+v}{n+1}, \frac{v(1+v)}{n+1};1+v}$.
 One then gets the CLT $\mathscr{N}\lpa{n,\frac12n}$ by Theorem~\ref{thm-clt}.
 This and a few other polynomials from OEIS are listed as follows.
 A convergence rate in the CLT can be obtained by solving the corresponding PDEs and then by applying Theorem~\ref{thm-saqp}.
+For example, the OGF for \href{https://oeis.org/A152659}{A152659} is given by